-The last 150 years have brought us many excellent things with which to while away the idle hours: recorded music, motion pictures, Twitter, Wii, the drama-rich doings of Lindsay Lohan.
-We’ve got air conditioning now, which–although it cuts down on one traditional recreation— cursing bitterly at the weather—has made life indoors more tolerable.
-For those of us whose recreation includes savoring an alcoholic beverage, that century-and-a-half has supplied such innovations as the Martini and Piña Colada.
+The last 150 years have brought us many excellent things with which to while away the idle hours: recorded music, motion pictures, Twitter, video games, the drama-rich doings of the celebrity du jour.
+We’ve got air conditioning now, which–although it cuts down on one traditional recreation, cursing bitterly at the weather—has made life indoors more tolerable.
+For those of us whose recreation includes savoring an alcoholic beverage, that century-and-a-half has also supplied such innovations as the Martini and Piña Colada.

-Add all the ingredients to a cocktail shaker and fill with ice.
+Add the sherry, simple syrup, and orange half-wheel to a cocktail shaker and fill with ice.
 (Note: If using a sweeter sherry, reduce the amount of simple syrup.)

-Shake brutally (this will muddle the orange) and strain into a highball glass filled with fresh ice.
+Shake brutally (this will muddle the orange), then strain into a highball glass filled with fresh crushed ice.

 Garnish the drink with an additional orange wheel.